mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 The rebuild server-feature replaces the contents of a database server with the contents of another server.
 The source server is effectively cloned and all data on the target server is lost.
-This is useful when a slave server has diverged from the master server, or when adding a new server to the cluster.
+This is useful when a replica server has diverged from the primary server, or when adding a new server to the cluster.
 The MariaDB Server configuration files are not affected.

 MariaDB-Monitor can perform this operation by running